|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 |Current EF lens||Current EF-S lens||'retired' EF lens||'retired' EF-S lens||Current EF-M lens|

 Canon Lenses since 1987 (as of Jan.
-2014) The year next to each lens links to Canon specs for the lens - a link from the lens name goes to a review or article on this site.
+2014) The links go to the listing for the lens on our EFLens.com site.

 Note: The most up to date version of this table, as well as full lens info and specs is to be found at: